likenji/pycbg/README.md

 # PYCBG
 Python analyzing tools for Netease CBG.
-Version 0.1
+Version 0.1.<br>
-Right now only parse for cbg-xyq.
+Right now only parse for cbg-xyq. <br>
 Contributed by 3 students from CU.
 ## Demo
 ***